mstocco/mariostoc.co/content/traininglog/20220724-ironman2022-5weeksout.md

 This week delivered a small boost of confidence, with two rides standing out; both rides starting in the _Cowichan Valley_ and both ending up at home.

 My toe is starting to mend and my confidence in it is finally starting to happen too.
-It say its 90% healthy and no longer an impediment to running.
+I'd say its 90% healthy and no longer an impediment to running.

 ![The start of Sunday's ride.](/assets/jpg/IMG_4184-549x550.jpeg THE KINSOL TRESTLE, COWICHAN VALLEY)
 ![Where the the ride on Sunday finished.](/assets/jpg/IMG_4186-549x550.jpeg THE SERKIRK TRESTLE, VICTORIA)